MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsShiftsConnectionInstance.md

 ### -ConnectorAdminsEmail

-The list of connector admin email addresses that receive result notification
+The list of connector admin email addresses that receive result notifications.

 ```yaml
 Type: String[]